How To Install Landscape Lighting

 Beam angle of bulb makes a big difference.
 A 20 degree beam angle focuses light output with a narrow beam angle.
 The spot light will use a narrow beam angle.
 A flood light, or wall wash light will use a wider beam angle.

-Planning And Design - from sketch to installation.
+Design - Install - from sketch to installation.

 Components - greater detail; Transformer, Wire, Light Fixtures.